+not followed.

+individual as d it be possible for the capital or maintenance requirements for an sset to be funded from another part of the estate, even if it of the assets are devolved to the local level?

+YES

+NO

+Don't know

-3.8 Funding for Strategic Initiatives and Other Uses
+3.8 Funding g for Strategic Initiatives and Other Uses

-The current manager has operated grant schemes and also provided funding for strategic initiatives such as the Scottish Aquaculture Research Forum and funding of strategic research to accelerate commercial-scale development of offshore wind, wave and tidal renewable energy.
-Scottish Ministers see value in enabling these types of expenditure to continue to be funded from the gross revenue, and consider that some, or all, of these activities may need to be managed at the national level.
+strategic initionstrategic reservante strategic reservante wave and tide types of expensions of that some, or manager has operated grant schemes and also provided funding for atives such as the Scottish Aquaculture Research Forum and funding of earch to accelerate commercial-scale development of offshore wind, al renewable energy.
+Scottish Ministers see value in enabling these enditure to continue to be funded from the gross revenue, and consider r all, of these activities may need to be managed at the national level.

-Q43: Should funding of strategic activities from Crown Estate resources continue?
+Q43: Shoul continue? d funding of strategic activities from Crown Estate resources

+YES

+NO

+Don't know

-Q44: If YES, should these strategic activities be managed at the national level?
+Q44: If YES level? , should these strategic activities be managed at the national

+YES

+NO

+40